ZCban/SpectreSafe/README.md

 **Display EDID Spoofing**: Modifies EDID data for displays.

 **DMI Information Spoofing**: Changes DMI information using the AMIDEWINx64 tool (requires AMIDEWINx64.EXE to be present on the C: drive).
+This includes:
+- **System Serial Number Spoofing**: Changes the system serial number.
+- **Baseboard Serial Number Spoofing**: Modifies the baseboard serial number.
+- **Baseboard Asset Tag Spoofing**: Changes the baseboard asset tag.
+- **Chassis Serial Number Spoofing**: Modifies the chassis serial number.
+- **Chassis Asset Tag Spoofing**: Changes the chassis asset tag.
+- **Processor Serial Number Spoofing**: Alters the processor serial number.
+- **Processor Asset Tag Spoofing**: Changes the processor asset tag.
+- **Before and After Report Generation**: Generates reports before and after spoofing to verify changes.

 **Service Management**: Sets specified services to manual start and removes non-connected devices.
+This is managed by the ServiceManager class, which includes:

+- **Setting Services to Manual Start**: The script sets the startup type of various services to manual.
+These services include AdobeARMservice, DropboxUpdate, Steam Client Service, and many others.
+The set_services_to_manual method iterates through a predefined list of services, changing their startup type to manual.
+- **Removing Non-Connected Devices**: The script uses PowerShell to list all PnP devices and removes those that are not currently connected.
+The remove_non_connected_devices method retrieves the list of devices and removes the non-connected ones using the pnputil command.

 **System Cleaning**: Cleans system files and browser data, including: